ossd-s23/project-evaluation/react_evaluation.md

 __Are there special skills required to contribute to the project?
 If so, what are they?__
+A deep understanding of Javascript as well as React's functionality are definitely necessary.
+A good understanding of web browsers' architecture/functionality would be helpful as well.

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__
+They require that you have Yarn, Node, JDK, gcc or another compiler, and git installed.